The floral flavor of rose is balanced by creamy vanilla and earthy rooibos in this 5-minute caffeine free rose latte recipe.

 Inspired by Japanese sakura tea, a rose syrup was created that’s reminiscent of rose water and added rhubarb bitters and a hint of strawberry jam.
 The blossoming rose flavor pairs perfectly with the natural red-hue of rooibos tea but can be added to black and matcha tea as well.
 This latte looks as luscious as it tastes thanks to naturally flavored rose and hibiscus crystals delicately sprinkled on top for a fabulous floral finish.
 Available in participating stores in Canada.

-Steep the rooibos tea bag and rosebuds in the water for 5 minutes.
+- Steep the rooibos tea bag and rose petals in the water for 5 minutes.
 Remove the tea bag and strain out the petals.